 J’lem Style.
 Wondering what that phrase means?
 We made it up.
 It’s: beautiful & musical, traditional & creative, intense & fluid, short & sweet.
 On the rocks.
 This service is followed by an oneg and a chance to shmooze and drink Scotch.
-Bite Size First Friday services and dinner for the littlest ones starts early, and TRIBE (20s/30s) gathers after services for FEAST.
+Services start at 6:30 PM and TRIBE (20s/30s) gathers after services for FEAST.
 First Fridays are generally held at IKAR’s Event Space (1729 S. La Cienega Blvd), but always double check on our calendar.

 3rd Friday each month

 Once per month, let IKAR do the Shabbat cooking, and you do the connecting.
 Join in a musical, high energy Kabbalat Shabbat service followed by a catered community meal – kosher pescatarian served with vegetarian option, as always.

 -6:30 PM Pray: Scotch* + Services (*or non-alcoholic beverage)

 -8 PM Stay: Community Dinner (with RSVP link on our cal)

 That’s the gist, but always check our website calendar for changes.